 It’s fascinating they open up their world to the public, especially in times when so many companies do not.

 They train and offer steady employment for area residents and should be viewed as an asset to the areas in which they are located.

+Please note, we visited the Amazon Fulfillment Center in Phoenix, AZ in June 2019.
 Currently, their tours are suspended.
 Hopefully, you can take one of the Amazon Fulfillment Centers tours next year.
 There may even be one in the area in which you live.
 It’s truly a wonderful free tour.

 In the meantime, as I stated above, you can take advantage of the free Amazon tour from home.
 They offer Live Virtual Tours that last an hour.
 You need to register in advance online, and they are free.
 While it doesn’t match the experience of actually being in the fulfillment center, it is still definitely interesting to see.